jardimdanificado/osga/README.md

 ## OSGA - Open Scripting Grid Abstracter

+This is the reference implementation of _Open Scripting Grid Architecture_

-The reference _Open Scripting Grid Abstracter_ implemented in lua.
+The reference interpreter is called _Open Scripting Grid Abstracter_ and implemented in lua.

-This is part of the _Open Scripting Grid Architecture_ project.
+_Open Scripting Grid Architecture_(OSGA) is how specification is called, and _Open Scripting Grid Abstracter_(osga) is how the interpreter is called, this is the official repository for both OSGA and osga.

 ## OSGA - Command-line Commands